King's Academy Prospect

 King's Academy Prospect is a coeducational secondary school and sixth form located in West Reading, Berkshire, England.
+Since the site opened in 1956, it has also carried the names Prospect School, Stoneham Boys School and Westwood Girls School.

 History

 Stoneham Secondary School for Boys opened in April 1956 and Westwood Girls School opened in April 1958.
 Prospect School was formed in 1985 by combining Stoneham Boys School and Westwood Girls School.
 To this day the school has two entrances because the combined Stoneham and Westwood buildings were originally built close to each other and each had its own entrance.

 Prospect School became an academy on 1 July 2011 and is now sponsored by the King's Group Academies.
 The school was later renamed King's Academy Prospect to reflect this.

 Admissions

 The school caters for those in Key Stage 3 and Key Stage 4 and Sixth Form Key Stage 5, between the ages of 11 and 18.
 The school follows the National Curriculum.
 The school currently has 1,200 students.
 The school is part of the Multi Academy Trust King's Group Academies (KGA).